yuan-qi5/E2E-VLA-_AD/README.md

   - [LightEMMA][10] : Lightweight End-to-End Multimodal  Model for Autonomous Driving
   - [nuPlan][11] : A closed-loop ML-based planning benchmark for autonomous vehicles
   - [nuScenes][12] : A multimodal dataset for autonomous driving
+  - [Drive-R1][13] : Drive-R1: Bridging Reasoning and Planning in VLMs for Autonomous Driving with Reinforcement Learning
+  - [Impromptu-VLA][14] : Open Weights and Open Data for Driving Vision-Language-Action Models

 - [code][2]